 I grabbed the pipes and followed his voice.

 Sam found a helmet.
-Not sure where to look for the other helmet, we kept kicking the legs in air to hit something soon.
+Not sure where to look for the other we kept kicking the legs in the dark to hit something soon.

 “What?”
 He shouted back.

-In the morning, Sam’s mad hysterical laughter and screams woke me up.
+In the morning, Sam’s mad hysterical laughter, and louder than ever girly scream woke me up.

 I stomped out the holding area, yelling at the top of my voice.
 “Sam, you stupid moron!
 What the hell has gotten into—”

-“But… How… How did this happen?”
-I asked, thrusting all my strength to my hands to push the vehicle back on its wheels.
+“But—How—How did this happen?”
+I asked, amassing all the strength to my hands to push the vehicle.

-“Probably!”
-Sam synchronized with my pushes and the jeep wobbled.
-“The!”
-He pushed hard.
+“Probably—” Sam synchronised with my pushes and the jeep wobbled.
+“The—” He pushed hard.
 “Wind!”

-After two hard pushes, the vehicle tipped on its wheels.
+After two hard-synchronised pushes, we were able to tip the jeep on its wheels.

-Saving the energy and celebration for later, we hurried back to the office building and refilled the water bottles that we found in the jeep.
-The vehicle was in bad shape, but we believed it would hold for another seven hundred kilometres through the desert.
+Saving the energy to celebrate later, we hurried back to the office building and refilled the water bottles that we found in the jeep.
+The vehicle was in a bad shape, but we believed it would hold for a few hundred kilometres through the desert.

 The engine was good in shape.
-We moved slowly on that hot desert.
+We started moving.